Sergey Sirotkin: GP2 Series

 In February 2015, it was announced that Sirotkin would debut in the series with Rapax.
-He achieved his first victory at Silverstone—a circuit on which he had no previous racing experience—when he won the feature race.
+He achieved his first victory at Silverstone on which he had no previous racing experience—when he won the feature race.
 During the season he had another four podium finishes.
 Though a GP2 rookie, Sirotkin finished third in the overall standings.

 For the 2016 season, Sirotkin switched to defending champions ART Grand Prix.
 He had a tough start of the season, as he spun and stalled in the season opener at Barcelona.
 His problems continued in the Feature race in Monaco, where he had started from pole position but crashed into the wall.
 Sirotkin converted his pace to race results in Baku with double podium finish in both Feature and Sprint races.
 At Spielberg he took a pole position but had a poor start and was given a ten-second time penalty for failing to re-establish his original starting position before the safety car line and of failing to re-enter the pitlane.
 Sirotkin had another double podium finish in the Hungaroring round.
 He continued to win, repeating success in the feature Hockenheim race.
 He had technical issues with a car at Monza and Spa-Francorchamps before finishing second in Sepang.
 He finished third in the final race of the season at Abu Dhabi, tying with Raffaele Marciello in the drivers' standings.
 Sirotkin was classified third in the standings as he had achieved more wins than Marciello.